-Emma Cocker is a writer-artist and Reader in Fine Art at Nottingham Trent University.
-Operating under the title, Not Yet There, her enquiry explores models of practice – and subjectivity – that resist or refuse the pressure of a single, stable position by remaining wilfully unresolved.
-Not Yet There is shaped by an interdisciplinary, hybridized approach, operating restlessly along the threshold of writing/art.
-Whilst embracing the potential of the essayistic (as a tentative effort or trial), Cocker's practice includes experimental, performative and collaborative approaches to producing texts parallel to and as art practice.
-Processes of appropriation, extraction, fragmentation, listing, footnoting and cross-referencing have become critical methods for attempting to produce 'openings' rather than drawing conclusions.
-Not Yet There involves the slippage between writing on page, to performance in time, between still and moving image, between individual and collective action.
+Emma Cocker is a writer-artist and Associate Professor in Fine Art at Nottingham Trent University.
+Operating under the title Not Yet There her enquiry explores models of practice and subjectivity that resist or refuse the pressure of a single, stable position by remaining wilfully unresolved.
+Not Yet There is shaped by an interdisciplinary, hybridised approach, operating restlessly along the threshold of writing/art, including experimental, performative and collaborative approaches to producing 'texts' parallel to and as art practice; the slippage between writing on page, to performance in time, between still and moving image, between individual and collective action.

-Cocker’s ongoing enquiry is often concerned with the endeavour of artistic labour (the unfolding decision-making, thinking-in-action, the navigation of competing forces, the activity of working with/through obstacles or of ‘figuring’ something out), asserting value for this habitually unseen, undisclosed or often unsharable aspect of an artist’s/writer’s practice.
-Not Yet There addresses the critical value of those moments before a decision or resolution has been reached, the points where ‘thinking’ is activated or provoked within practice.
-Here, Cocker is concerned with prolonging, emphasising and honouring this space of indeterminacy, by investigating the potentiality of a form of ‘thinking’ that precedes and might indeed be different, to ‘knowledge’.
-Not Yet There involves a shift of attention from the deliberate (directly purposeful) to the process of deliberation (care/weighing-up), by insisting that purpose or meaning is not always synonymous with the notion of achieving a ‘goal’.
+Cocker’s ongoing enquiry is often concerned with the endeavour of artistic process, with a focus on critical-creative ‘ways of operating’ that are self-reflexively attentive to — whilst also attempting to make tangible — the live circumstances or ‘occasionality’ of their own processual production: the points where ‘thinking’ is activated or provoked within practice, the unfolding decision-making, thinking-in-action, the navigation of competing forces, the activity of working with/through obstacles or of ‘figuring’ something out.
+Here, Cocker is concerned with prolonging, emphasising and honouring this space of indeterminacy, by investigating the potentiality of a form of ‘thinking’ that precedes and might indeed be different to ‘knowledge’, asserting value for this habitually unseen, undisclosed or often unsharable aspect of an artist’s/writer’s practice.
+This focus within practice involves a shift of attention from the deliberate (directly purposeful) to the process of deliberation (care/weighing-up), by insisting that purpose or meaning is not always synonymous with the notion of achieving a ‘goal’.

-Cocker often works collaboratively with other artists: she is currently collaborating with artist Clare Thornton on an ongoing project called The Italic I (2012>) and is a key researcher on the project Choreo-graphic Figures: Deviations of the Line (2014>), a collaboration with artist Nikolaus Gansterer and choreographer Mariella Greil, for exploring and notating those forms of thinking-feeling-knowing produced as the practices of writing, drawing and movement collide.
-This project builds on her previous collaboration with Gansterer producing a series of performance-lectures entitled Drawing on Drawing a Hypothesis, presented at M_HKA, Antwerp; KNAW, Amsterdam; Kunsthalle Project Space, Vienna and NGBK, Berlin, and as part of 'An Exhibition on the Study of Knowledge', Stadtpark Forum, Graz.
-Cocker previously collaborated with performance collective Open City (2007 — 2010) and on a project entitled Re- with writer-curator, Rachel Lois Clapham, iterations of which were presented in Afterlive (Norwich Arts Centre, 2010), Unfixed (Flat Time House, The John Latham Archive, London, 2010); Writing (the) Space, (Wild Pansy Press Project Space, Leeds, 2011) and Accidentally on Purpose (Quad, Derby, 2012),
+Cocker often works collaboratively with other artists: she is currently collaborating with artist Clare Thornton on an ongoing project called The Italic I (2012 ongoing;) and is a key researcher on the project Choreo-graphic Figures: Deviations of the Line (2014 ongoing) a collaboration with artist Nikolaus Gansterer and choreographer Mariella Greil, for exploring and notating those forms of thinking-feeling-knowing produced as the practices of writing, drawing and movement collide.
+She previously collaborated with performance collective Open City (2007 — 2010) and on a project entitled Re- with writer-curator, Rachel Lois Clapham (2009 — 2012).

 Cocker’s writing has been published in academic collections, monographs, exhibition catalogues, art journals and artist’s books, and she has presented papers and lectures internationally.
-Her recent academic writing has been published in Failure, (Documents of Contemporary Art Series, Whitechapel/MIT, 2010); Contemporary Art / Classical Myth (Ashgate Press, 2011); Stillness in a Mobile World (Routledge, 2011); Hyperdrawing: Beyond the Lines of Contemporary Art (I.B.Tauris, 2011); Drawing a Hypothesis: Figures of Thought (Springer, 2011); Liminal Landscapes, (Routledge, 2011); Emerging Landscapes: Between Production and Representation (2012); Reading/Feeling (If I Can’t Dance…, 2013); On Not Knowing: How Artists Think (Black Dog, 2013).
+Her recent academic writing has been published in Failure, (Documents of Contemporary Art Series, 2010); Contemporary Art / Classical Myth (2011); Stillness in a Mobile World (2011); Hyperdrawing: Beyond the Lines of Contemporary Art (2011); Drawing a Hypothesis: Figures of Thought (2011); Liminal Landscapes, (2011); Emerging Landscapes: Between Production and Representation (2012); Reading/Feeling (2013); On Not Knowing: How Artists Think (2013) and Choreo-graphic Figures: Deviations from the Line (2017).
 Her first collection of writing, The Yes of the No, was published by Site Gallery, 2016.
 Cocker is a member of the Publishing Advisory Group for the Live Art Development Agency, part of the Editorial Board for Architecture and Culture, and a peer-reviewer for TRACEY, Rhizomes, Area and Architecture and Culture.
 From 2001 – 2005 she was co-editor of the publication series Transmission: Speaking and Listening – a joint venture between Site Gallery and Sheffield Hallam University.
-Cocker's writing on contemporary art has been published in magazines/journals including Frieze, Camera Austria, Dance Theatre Journal, The Art Book, a-n, engage, drain, m/c, Journal of Writing in Creative Practice, art + research and Performance Research.
+Cocker's writing on contemporary art has been published in magazines/journals including Frieze, Camera Austria, Dance Theatre Journal, The Art Book, drain, m/c, Journal of Writing in Creative Practice, art + research and Performance Research Journal.